ABDO10DZ/devtical/README.md

 # devtical
-* main.py currently a py pyside6 based flash tool (mtk/edl) required
+* `main.py` is currently a Python [PySide6](https://wiki.qt.io/Qt_for_Python_PySide) based flash tool (requires [mtkclient](https://github.com/bkerler/mtkclient) / [edl client](https://github.com/bkerler/edl))
-* next ill update it later to be integrated with SpdClient and XynClient to be multifunctional flash utility
+* Next, I'll update it to integrate with [SPDClient](https://github.com/ABDO10DZ/spdclient) and [XynClient](https://github.com/ABDO10DZ/XynClient) to create a multifunctional flash utility
-* integrated with ffdm for Mass/single automated downloading firemware roms and tools and auto use to gain easy , free usage for you ; no need hydra and the kiddy tool on the market anymore everything they can do u'll be able todo with **one Click**
+* Integrated with [ffdm download manager](https://github.com/ABDO10DZ/ffdm) for mass/single automated downloading of firmware ROMs and tools, with auto usage to gain easy, free access for you—no need for Hydra or other paid/kiddy tools on the market anymore.
+Everything they can do you'll be able to do with **one click**.

-# massive updates are comnig
+# Massive updates are coming

-devtical is a toolkit that auto mass download multi regional ROMS/ custom TWRPs / Sec_AUTH bypass / OEM_unlock /file_recovery.sh (from twrp root shell/magisk)/ and FRP.txt aid to FRP bypass a sepciefic version

-all in one with ability to auto flash/patch through - ADB - required Iphone A11 - jailbreak/FRP icloud bypass(auto down/auto exec)
+devtical is a toolkit that auto-mass downloads multi-regional ROMs, custom TWRPs, Sec_AUTH bypass, OEM unlock, `file_recovery.sh` (from TWRP root shell/Magisk), and `FRP.txt` aid for FRP bypass for a specific device—**all-in-one** with the ability to auto flash/patch through ADB (required).

+iPhone A11 - jailbreak/FRP iCloud bypass (auto download/auto exec)

-the toolkit based on physcal device access soon hope to add some boot custom patches include computer boot bios firmware and phone BROM revive and other custom patches
+The toolkit is based on physical device access.
+Soon, I hope to add custom boot patches, including computer boot BIOS firmware, phone BROM revive, and other custom patches.

-example for the supposed tree
+Example of the supposed tree:
 ```
 downloads/
 └── xiaomi/